-- Our Yoga practice as a personalised process that moves from a short term practice adapted to our outer limitations towards a longer term practice that explores our inner potentials.
+- Our Yoga practice is a personalised process that moves from a short-term practice adapted to our outer limitations toward a longer-term practice that explores our inner potentials.

 - The individualised and progressively developmental priorities around the importance of the breath as a primary practice tool to influence our emotional, mental, energetic and physical states.